 Anticipated Outcome Measure: 5 rental or homeowner units will be constructed and 5 rental or homeowner units will be rehabilitated.
-Please note these anticipated outcome measures are significantly reduced due to the lack of applications requesting funding for Housing and Neighborhood Renewal activities.

 State Program Name: CDBG Housing Stabilization Program

 Describe the State Program addressed by the Method of Distribution: Within the Priority Need to Preserve and Construct Affordable Housing, CDBG funds are utilized for activities to create or preserve homeownership with a specific focus on solving health and safety issues and ADA improvements for single family units.
 These activities may include acquisition and/or rehabilitation of housing units made available to persons at or below 80% of the Area Median Income.